-The Authority's recommended level of non-direct costs to be recovered from the Boyne River and Tarong WSS (from all customers) is set out in Table 5.5 below.
+In addition, the greater the indirect resources absorbed by a particular scheme, the higher will be the ratio of non-direct costs to direct labour costs.
+Together, these factors result in a relatively high non-direct to total cost ratio for irrigation service contracts.
+The Authority's draft and final recommended level of non-direct costs to be recovered from the Boyne River and Tarong WSS (from all customers) is set out below.
 The allocation of these costs between high and medium priority customers is discussed below.